tensorflow/swift/README.md

 You can find example models in [tensorflow/swift-models](https://github.com/tensorflow/swift-models).

-## Bugs

-Please stay tuned on how to file bugs and feature requests.

 ## Community

 Discussion about Swift for TensorFlow happens on the [swift@tensorflow.org](https://groups.google.com/a/tensorflow.org/d/forum/swift) mailing list.

+## Bugs Reports and Feature Requests

+Please stay tuned on how to file bugs and feature requests.
+For now, please send comments to the mailing list.

 ## Contributing